Ronnie Pereira

-Ronnie Pereira was a Malysian musician who was best known as the lead guitarist and singer of the 1970s band Revolvers.
+Ronnie Pereira was a Malaysian musician who was best known as the lead guitarist and singer of the 1970s band Revolvers.
 He was popularly known as the Malaysian Carlos Santana for the way he emulated Santana in playing the guitar.

 Evolvement of Revolvers The Band In Klang.

-The Original Revolvers (OR) was formed in early 1966 consisting of Frankie Yap (Rhythm guitarist and Vocalist from the Blue Beats), Robert Henry Diaz also known as the only Mick Jagger of Klang, Augustine Lee, (Lead guitarist) Robert Chua, (Bass guitarist from the Blue Beats) Michael Magness (Keyboard) and Raghavan Menon (Drummer).
-During that time, the group performed in colleges, dances and private functions such as the Sultans of Selangor's birthday parties, in Klang Istana.
-The young and talented musical aspirants of Klang unaware of not only putting Klang in prominence but also the state of Selangor.
+The Original Revolvers (OR) was formed in early 1966, consisting of Frankie Yap (rhythm guitarist and vocalist from the Blue Beats), Robert Henry Diaz (also known as the only Mick Jagger of Klang), Augustine Lee, (lead guitarist) Robert Chua, (bass guitarist from the Blue Beats) Michael Magness (keyboard) and Raghavan Menon (drummer).
+During that time, the group performed in colleges, dances and private functions such as the Sultans of Selangor's birthday parties in Klang Istana.
+The young and talented musical aspirants of Klang were unaware of not only putting Klang in prominence but also the state of Selangor.

-They built a reputation in Selangor as an unconventional band playing more than just top 10 covers of popular western dance hits, the rage in the late 1960s and early 1970s.
+The Revolvers built a reputation in Selangor as an unconventional band playing more than just top 10 covers of popular western dance hits, the rage in the late 1960s and early 1970s.

 The group showcased at Stadium Negara Miss Malaysia Beauty Contest, with the signature tune Live and Let Die.
-The band was well received as evident by the applauses.
+The band was well received as evident by the applause.

 The OR, namely Frankie Yap, Robert Chua, and Augustine Lee headed overseas from December 1968.
 Such were their love and passion for music the group recruited Phil Thompson, within a year of their arrival in UK, as a drummer for the band.
 Performances in restaurant, South London College and Private party in Kilburn, London, to name a few.

 Fanfare Musical Magazine of Malaysia wanting to get a bit of the action, requested for an interview, which took place in Shepard’s Bush London.
-History was made, as the interviews and the a photo of the Original Revolvers was subsequently published in Fanfare.
+The interviews and a photo of the Original Revolvers were subsequently published in Fanfare.

 On a smaller scale the OR still performs by invitation only.

-Reformed of New Revolvers from late 1968.
+The band reformed as New Revolvers from late 1968.

-Ronnie Pereira a latecomer was originally hired as bassist for his versatility with instruments and his level of discipline in playing.
-He progressed to the position of lead guitarist when Lee Lip Tiong left to go abroad to pursue higher studies.
+Ronnie Pereira, a latecomer, was originally hired as bassist for his versatility with instruments and his level of discipline in playing.
+He progressed to the position of lead guitarist when Lee Lip Tiong left to go abroad to pursue higher study.
 Cheah Jin Sang, the band's manager and patron, consented to Ronnie Pereira taking over lead guitar on Lip Tiong's departure.
-Magness and Rozario also moved on around that time, with Tony (Bertie) Netto joining on keyboard and vocals prior to Freddie Fernandez joining the band on Netto's departure as the band's keyboard player and overall director of its musical direction.
+Magness and Rozario also moved on at a similar time, with Tony (Bertie) Netto joining on keyboard and vocals prior to Freddie Fernandez joining the band on Netto's departure as the band's keyboard player and overall director of its musical direction.

 Pereira survived many of the personnel changes and musical directions of the band in his time.
 He performed with them for 15 years until he left to pursue solo interests at the age of 33.
 Changes to the band's musical direction was only made possible largely because Pereira was a pillar of the group and a catalyst for cohesion and change within the band.